priyanka-smitha/SimianArmy/README.md

 ![screenshots](spl/browser.PNG)

-9] Chaos monkey is configured only once per day and hence if we try to run it again in the same day we get a message as shown below:
+9] Chaos monkey is configured to run only once per day and hence if we try to run it again in the same day we get a message as shown below:

 ![screenshots](spl/deletion done.PNG)

 10] As soon as one instance is terminated, the auto scaling group creates another EC2 instance automatically.
 We can setup notifications and deploy our application to the new instance.
 Thus using an auto scaled,load balanced application resiliency is introduced in our infrastructure.

 The video demoing our DevOps pipeline can be found here: https://www.youtube.com/watch?v=dIYWab_QRLo&feature=youtu.be&hd=1